appigram/react-emojione/README.md

-# react-emojione
+# react-emojione2

-A tiny ES6 library to use emojis in React
+A tiny ES6 library to use emojis in React (2 version)

 ## Features